uc-vision/taichi-splatting/README.md

 Rasterizer for Guassian Splatting using Taichi and PyTorch - embedded in python library.

-This work is largely derived off [Taichi 3D Gaussian Splatting](https://github.com/wanmeihuali/taichi_3d_gaussian_splatting)
+This work is originally derived off [Taichi 3D Gaussian Splatting](https://github.com/wanmeihuali/taichi_3d_gaussian_splatting), with significant re-organisation and changes.

 Key differences are the rendering algorithm is decomposed into separate operations (projection, shading functions, tile mapping and rasterization) which can be combined in different ways in order to facilitate a more flexible use, and gradients can be enabled on "all the things" as required for the application (and not when disabled, to save performance).